metaplex-foundation/metaplex-program-library/token-metadata/program/ProgrammableNFTGuide.md

 2. The relative position of accounts is maintained since there is a public key value for the account;
 3. The program can easily determine if the account key represent a "valid" public key or a "not-set-value".

-Using this approach, the same handler support positional optinal account by just ommiting the `masterEdition`:
+Using this approach, the same handler supports a positional optinal account by just ommiting the `masterEdition`:
 ```javascript
 const mintAcccounts: MintInstructionAccounts = {
     token,